 While working in a leasing office will help you jumpstart your career in property management, you aren’t limited to apartment complexes or condos.
 Having experience in a related field like customer service or even building maintenance are all past experiences that’ll be useful to you as a landlord or property manager.

 11. Investor Mentality

 A rental property is an investment, which means the end goal is to make money out of it.
-As a landlord or property manager, you should understand the area and demographic where you plan to rent, which means you’ll need to know the basic tools to analyze a property – to calculate the ROI on a potential investment, use our free rental property calculator that will give you your cap rate, cash-on-cash return, and more.
+As a landlord or property manager, you should understand the area and demographic where you plan to rent, which means you’ll need to know the basic tools to analyze a property – to calculate the ROI on a potential investment, use a free rental property calculator to determine your cap rate, cash-on-cash return, and more.

 For instance, if you wish to target eco-friendly tenants, investing in a passive house may be worth it, while fall-proofing your home would work best for a senior rental.
 If you cultivate an investor mentality, you’ll be able to make important business decisions for your properties that turn a profit at the end of the day.

 Pro Tip: Research to understand the wants and needs of your target demographic for your rentals so you invest in the accommodations necessary for a better competitive advantage.

 Real estate is an ever-changing industry.
 A good landlord or property manager is dedicated to ongoing education which will support and develop all of these property management skills throughout their career.